arielherself/espresso/README.md

 Clashes between Shia militants in Basra, <strong>Iraq,</strong> left four people dead, according to local security officials, the latest in a spate of recent violence in the country.
 Supporters of Muqtada al-Sadr, an influential Shia cleric, have been fighting with rival factions.
 [Iraq](https://te.arielherself.xyz/middle-east-and-africa/2022/08/31/iraqs-political-deadlock-turns-violent) has been in political deadlock since Mr Sadr’s party won the most seats in elections last year, but could not form a government.

 <strong>Chinese</strong> officials support a proposal for people to quarantine in <strong>Hong Kong</strong> before crossing to the mainland, according to John Lee, Hong Kong’s leader.
 Mr Lee said a task force will work out the details of the “reverse quarantine” system.
-Travellers moving from Hong Kong into [China](https://te.arielherself.xyz/china/2022/08/18/chinas-economy-is-beset-by-problems) must currently isolate for seven days in mainland hotels, but they have run short of rooms.
+Meanwhile, some 21m people will be confined to their homes in <strong>Chengdu</strong>, a city in central China, after it imposed a lockdown on Thursday.
+It is the largest city-wide lockdown in China since Shanghai’s in April.
+All businesses will shut except for hospitals, pharmacies and supermarkets.

 <strong>Sri Lanka</strong> reached a preliminary agreement with the <strong>IMF </strong>for a loan of $2.9bn to help alleviate [an economic crisis.](https://te.arielherself.xyz/the-economist-explains/2022/07/19/why-is-sri-lanka-in-turmoil) The deal is contingent on Sri Lanka implementing various reforms to increase government revenue and rebuild foreign reserves.
 The IMF expects the country’s economy to contract by 8.7% this year.